 The W.E.A.L.T.H Experience is an extension of the Hip-Hop Sisters Foundation that brings women of all ages together to discuss issues and the progress that needs to be made in the female community, tailored to the Black experience.
 The acronym, W.E.A.L.T.H, stands for Womanhood, Expansion, Assets, Leadership, Transformation, and Health.
-These are all important topics that will be discussed at the conference on the panel of well-versed women in the entertainment and business industries.
+These are all important topics that will be discussed at the conference panel.

 In addition to her many musical accolades and being a crusader in hip-hop culture, MC Lyte continues to be a champion in her community by advocating for education, dreams, and forward thinking in our younger generations.
 While she is seeking to expand W.E.A.L.T.H, she continues to work on the initial premise of the Hip-Hop Sisters Foundation, which is scholarship.

 PYNK had the opportunity to meet with MC Lyte and discuss her influence on hip-hop culture, the misconceptions of diversity in the industry, and her philanthropic duties as an entrepreneur and businesswoman.
 Continue reading to learn more about the renowned rapstress and her journey from making music for her community, to making change in her community.

 PYNK: Can you tell me about the W.E.A.L.T.H Experience and its initiatives?